Vulnerable

 Milling and Planing Machine Setters, Operators, and Tenders, Metal and Plastic are much less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Milling and planing machine work is labeled "Vulnerable" because AI is rapidly taking over some of the most central parts of the job — like generating toolpaths, optimizing machining strategies, and predicting when tools need to be changed — tasks that used to require a skilled operator's experience and judgment.
-On top of that, the Bureau of Labor Statistics projects a 7% decline in jobs through 2034, meaning there will simply be fewer of these positions over time, even as shops race to adopt AI tools to compensate for worker shortages.
+This career is labeled "Vulnerable" because AI is taking over some of the most central parts of the job, including generating toolpaths, optimizing machining strategies, and predicting when tools need to be changed, tasks that used to require a skilled operator's constant attention and experience.
+On top of that, the Bureau of Labor Statistics projects employment in this field to drop 7 percent from 2024 to 2034, which is a real and meaningful decline.

 Learn more about how you can thrive in this position